by Ally Beckner on November 17, 2025

 Her words weren’t harsh or unkind, but they landed with weight.
 Honesty coming from someone who knows you well can sometimes feel heavy.

-That’s the beautiful and sometimes uncomfortable part of spending forty hours a week sharing an office with the same person.
-We share more than a workspace.
+That is the beautiful and sometimes uncomfortable reality of spending forty hours a week with the same person.
+You don’t just share a workspace; you share real life.
 We share stories, laughter, and real struggles, and over time the personal and professional naturally blend together.

 Over the past year at Timberline, my coworker Ana has become one of my closest friends.
 We talk about everything, from projects we’re working on, to the date I went on last week, to the way we grew up, to the new boots she ordered, to what we think God is teaching us right now.
-She is the kind of person who doesn’t just ask how you’re doing.
-She genuinely wants to know.
-She pays attention, asks follow-up questions, and notices what is happening beneath the surface.
+She isn’t someone who tosses out a quick “How are you?” and moves on.
+She pays attention.
+She follows up.
+She notices what’s happening beneath the surface.

 She wants to know me.

 I think most of us desire community.
 We want friends who know us, who show up for us, and who walk through life with us.
-But the reality is, deep community is not built on surface-level interactions.
-It grows through honesty and the courage to be seen.
-It forms when we invite people into the parts of our lives we would rather hide.
+But real community doesn’t grow in surface-level conversations or perfectly curated interactions.
+It grows through honesty, courage, and a willingness to be seen.
+It forms when we let people into the parts of our lives we’d rather hide.

 In Mark 2, we see a moment that captures the heart of community in a compelling way.
 This passage tells the story of a group of friends who bring a paralyzed man to meet Jesus.
 Jesus is teaching inside a house so crowded that no one else can enter.
 But these friends refuse to give up.
 They carry their friend across town, climb onto the roof, open it, and lower him right in front of Jesus.